mradionov/karma-jasmine-diff-reporter/README.md

 };
 ```

 Matcher must have a property called `pattern`, which is a pattern to parse a failure message.
 It should have **two** capturing groups, which will capture your data to compare.
 If you have less or more - it will be ignored.
 Also there is an optional property `reverse`, if it is set to `true`, then the colors, which are used to highlight *actual* and *expected* data objects, should be switched.
 By default, first capturing group stands for *expected* data and second - for *actual* data.
 You can take a look at the definitions of default matchers [here in the source code](src/jasmine-diff.js#8).
-You can even override default matchers by using their property name in config file.
+You can even override default matchers by using their property name in config file (do it at your own risk).

 *Note: this feature is experimental and may cover just a few cases and may not cover a lot more, because custom matchers can be way to custom.
 But if there are some stable libraries, which provide popular custom matchers (like [Jasmine-Matchers](https://github.com/JamieMason/Jasmine-Matchers)) and you think you want it to be supported, let me know the use-cases in the issues.*